schlos/dashboards/README.md

 ![alt text](http://i.imgur.com/I2hlyLO.png "SimpleHTTPServer")

-1. Open your terminal and naviate to the dashboard folder where index.html is.
+1. Open your terminal and navigate to the dashboard folder where index.html is.

 2. Start SimpleHTTPServer ```python -m SimpleHTTPServer 8000```